-If readmitted, the student will be placed on Academic Probation for the first semester of enrollment and must meet the conditions for academic good standing thereafter.
-Students whose appeals of dismissal are denied by the Academic Review Committee may appeal directly to the Vice President for Instructional Services or designee.
+If readmitted, the student are placed on Academic Probation for the first semester of enrollment and must meet the conditions for academic good standing thereafter.
+Students whose appeals of dismissal are denied by the Academic Review Committee may appeal directly to the Vice President for

+Instruction or his/her designee.
 Such appeals must be made in writing to the Vice President for Instructional Services within one working day following denial by the Committee.
 Decisions by the Vice President for Instruction are final.
-If a student does not appeal or is denied readmission for one semester, the student has the right to appeal at a future date.
+If a student does not appeal or is denied readmission for one semester, he/she has the right to appeal at a future date.
 The appeal process must be completed by the priority dates specified for the semester in which the student wishes to enroll.